what3words/w3w-swift-address-validators/README.md

 `list(from: completion:)`: given a node returned from a previous call, get any child nodes

 `info(for: completion:)`: get detailed info for a particular leaf node returned from a previous call

+`cancel()`: to stop a call that is in progress cancelling any tasks

 #### Address Tree